Plaza Hotel: Hallways and lobbies

 In Hardenbergh's original design, a main corridor connects the primary spaces on the ground floor.
 The corridor, which still exists, connects the lobbies on 58th Street, Grand Army Plaza, and Central Park South.
 The layout of the ground-floor hallways dates largely from the 1921 expansion by Warren and Wetmore.
 The corridor wraps around the south, east, and north sides of the Palm Court, which is in the center of the ground floor.
 Various smaller corridors lead off the main corridor.
 All of the halls have floors decorated with mosaics, coffered ceilings made of plaster, and marble columns and pilasters with bronze capitals.

 The Central Park South entrance foyer served as the original main lobby, and is in the shape of a "U", with an overhanging mezzanine.
-It contains veined Italian-marble finishes, gold-colored trimmings, a mosaic floor, a plaster coffered ceiling, and columns similar to those in the main corridor.
+It contains French marble walls, gilded-bronze column capitals, veined Italian-marble finishes, gold-colored trimmings, a mosaic floor, a plaster coffered ceiling, and columns similar to those in the main corridor.
 There is a bank of four elevators, with decorative bronze doors, directly in front of the entrance.
 A crystal chandelier hangs from the ceiling.
 The entrance doorways contain bronze frames with lunettes.
-The original design had the branch offices of major brokerage houses adjoining the foyer, including in the modern-day Oak Bar.
+Originally, the branch offices of major brokerage houses adjoined the foyer, including one office in the modern-day Oak Bar.
+In total, there were six brokerage houses scattered across the ground floor.

 During Warren and Wetmore's expansion, the Grand Army Plaza lobby, also called the Fifth Avenue lobby, was created as the hotel's new main lobby, which occupied the former Plaza Restaurant's space.
-The lobby contains a "U"-shaped mezzanine running above the northern, eastern, and southern walls, with three entrance vestibules below the eastern section of the mezzanine.
+The lobby contains a U-shaped mezzanine running above the northern, eastern, and southern walls, with three entrance vestibules below the eastern section of the mezzanine.
 The Fifth Avenue lobby was decorated with bas-reliefs; and it preserved some of the original decorations from the Plaza Restaurant, including paneled pilasters and a beamed ceiling.
 Other features, including the mosaic floor and a crystal chandelier, were added by Warren and Wetmore.

 The 58th Street entrance has three elevators and adjoins what was formerly a women's reception room.
 West of this lobby is a staircase leading up to a mezzanine-level corridor, which has marble floors and ashlar walls and abuts the Terrace Room's balcony to the north and a foyer to the south.
 The mezzanine-level foyer has marble floors, a painted coffered ceiling supported by two square columns, and a bank of two elevators to the ballroom on floor 1.
 A marble staircase, with a marble and wooden balustrade, leads from the mezzanine foyer to the ballroom level.

-The layout of the upper floors was based on the layout of the ground-floor hallways, because all the stairways and elevators were placed in the same position on upper floors.
+The layout of the upper floors was based on the layout of the ground-floor hallways because all the stairways and elevators were placed in the same position on the upper floors.
 On floor 2 and all subsequent stories, a centrally located C-shaped corridor runs around the north, east, and south sides of the building and connects every room.